-Whether for its majestic beauty, for having served as an iconic backdrop in 'La Dolce Vita', or for the tradition of throwing coins into the water, you will find a huge crowd of people at this fountain.
-Therefore, it may be a good idea to return either at dawn or after midnight, two magical times when you will find far fewer people and you can enjoy the essence of the Fontana di Trevi in all its splendor.
+Whether for its majestic beauty, for having served as an iconic setting in 'La Dolce Vita' or for the tradition of throwing coins into the water, you will find a huge crowd of people at this fountain.
+Therefore, it may be a good idea to return either at dawn or after midnight, two magical times when you will find far fewer people and you can enjoy the essence of the Trevi Fountain in all its splendor.
 One of the most beautiful fountains in Rome that you cannot miss.

-If you are going to throw a coin in the water, remember the tradition: you have to do it with your right hand on your left shoulder, and throw one coin to go back to Rome, two coins to find love in Italy and three coins to summon good luck in your marriage or divorce.
+If you are going to throw a coin in the water, remember the tradition: you have to do it with your right hand on your left shoulder, and throw one coin to go back to Rome, two coins to find love in Italy and three coins to invoke good luck in your marriage or divorce.

 Day 3: Marvel at the grandeur of the Vatican and enjoy the afternoon in Trastevere

 The Vatican Museums are an artistic treasure trove of gems such as the Sistine Chapel, the Hall of Maps, the Vatican Picture Gallery and many more rooms that, in my opinion, are a must-see on a 4-day trip to Rome.